 Accessory Dwelling Unit Pilot Project

-How can Accessory Dwelling Units (ADUs) address our housing crisis by promoting both housing affordability and contextual design?
+ADUs can address our housing crisis by promoting both housing affordability and contextual design.

 This collaborative pilot project demonstrates that it’s possible for average homeowners to build a thoughtfully-designed home in their backyard.

 Accessory Dwelling Units (also known as ADUs, backyard homes, granny flats, etc.) present an innovative opportunity in LA — serving as a housing model that is contextual, affordable, and feasible.
 With a housing crisis heightened by the supply shortage, LA-Más teamed up with Mayor Garcetti’s Innovation Team and Council District 1 on an ADU Pilot Project that demonstrates that it is possible for average homeowners to build a thoughtfully-designed home in their backyard.